ramesh-adhikari/E-voting-system-using-blockchain-and-python/README.md

 [This repository] ((https://github.com/adhikarir/E-voting-system-using-blockchain-and-python/blob/master/reference-paper/Blockchain_Voting_System20200318-112191-yzyxvw-with-cover-page-v2.pdf))

 #### Abstract
 This paper support the open source Blockchain technology to propose a design for a new electronic voting system that could be used in local or national elections.

-## What is blockchain?
-How it is implemented?
-And how it works?

-Blockchain is a technology that is rapidly gaining momentum in current era.
-With high security and transparency provisions, it is being widely used in supply chain management systems, healthcare, payments, business, IoT, voting systems, etc.

-Blockchain is a way of storing digital data.
-The data can literally be anything.
-For Bitcoin, it's the transactions (logs of transfers of Bitcoin from one account to another account), but it can even be files; it doesn't matter.
-The data is stored in the form of blocks, which are linked (or chained) together by cryptographic hashes.
-Hence the name "blockchain."
+### Introduction
+An e-Voting system has to have heightened security in order make sure it is available to voters but protected against outside influences changing votes from being cast, or keep a voter’s ballot from being tampered with.
+Many electronic voting systems rely on Tor to hide the identity of voters [4].
+However, this technique does not provide total anonymity or integrity since many intelligence agencies around the world control different parts of the Internet which can allow them to identify or intercept votes.

+### Blockchain
+Blockchain was first introduced by Satoshi Nakamoto (a pseudonym), who proposed a peer-to-peer payment system that allows cash transactions through the Internet without relying on trust or the need for a financial institution.

+Blockchain is an ordered data structure that contains blocks of transactions.
+Each block in the chain is linked to the previous block in the chain.
+The first block in the chain is referred to as the foundation of the stack.
+Each new block created gets layered on top of the previous block to form a stack called a Blockchain.

 All of the magic lies in the way this data is stored and added to the blockchain.
 A blockchain is essentially a linked-list containing ordered-data, with some constraints like below;